Nothin' (That Compares 2 U)

-"Nothin' (That Compares 2 U)" is the first single released from The Jacksons' album 2300 Jackson Street.
+"Nothin' (That Compares 2 U)" was the first single released from The Jacksons' album 2300 Jackson Street.
 The song was co-written by L. A. Reid and Babyface.
 "Nothin' (That Compares 2 U)" is considered one of The Jacksons' last successful singles before the group's breakup, peaking at #4 on the US Billboard R&B Singles chart.
 It became the group's last Top 40 hit in Britain, peaking at #33 on the UK Charts.
 This would be their only hit song to date, without Michael Jackson.
 A music video was produced to promote the single.